moyano83/docker-kubernetes-practical-guide/README.md

 contents of the folder we are mapping, unless we merge the contents of both folders using anonymous volumes.
 Declare the path on your dockerfile using
 VOLUME or use `-v <volume_name>` (note we are not mapping or naming the volume, just declaring it).
-Docker uses a rule where the more specific ( longer) path declared prevails, so we can map do something like `-v /tmp:/tmp` where the tmp folder in local is mapped into the container, but we can also declare a specific folder to be maintain within that path like this: `-v /tmp/path_to_keep`.
+Docker uses a rule where the more specific ( longer) path declared prevails, so we can map do something like `-v /tmp:/tmp` where the tmp folder in local is mapped into the container, but we can also declare a specific folder to be maintained within that path like this: `-v /tmp/path_to_keep`.
 To summarize:

     * Use `docker run -v <container_path` for anonymous volumes that won't be kept on container removed (can't share or save data).
     * use `docker run -v <name>:<container_path>` for named volumes that can be reused.
 Can't be created on the dockerfile, not tied to a container and survives shutdowns (can share or save data).
     * Use `docker run -v <local_path>:<container_path>` for bind mounts.
-Survives container removal, you need to remove from local to delete it. (can share or save data).
+Survives container removal, you need to remove from local to delete it.
+      (can share or save data).

-In case we are using bind mounts, we might want to make it read only to avoid the container overwritting some file system files.
+In case we are using bind mounts, we might want to make it read only to avoid the container overwriting some file system files.
 For that you use  `docker run -v <local_path>:<container_path>:ro`, the _ro_ at the end stands for read-only.
-You can still use an anonymous volume on that path and write on it (always passing it in the command line option, not on the docker file). i.e `docker run -v /tmp:/tmp:ro -v /tmp/app_data mycontainer` so we map _/tmp_ but because the container's _ /tmp/app_data_ is more specific that _/tmp_, the configuration passed to create an anonymous volume overwrittes the config _ ro_.
+You can still use an anonymous volume on that path and write on it (always passing it in the command line option, not on the docker file). i.e `docker run -v /tmp:/tmp:ro -v /tmp/app_data mycontainer` so we map _/tmp_ but because the container's _/tmp/app_data_ is more specific that _/tmp_, the configuration passed to create an anonymous volume overwrites the config _ro_.
 Volumes can also be created with the command line using `docker volumes create <volume_name>` and then use the volume on the run command.
 Check the volumes with `docker volumes inspect <volume_name>` and remove them with `docker volumes rm <volume_name>` (only if the volume is not in use).
-The reason that we still use the COPY instruction having bind mounts available is that whatever you map to the container might not be transferrable (paths or files might not exists in other nodes), so you still want to copy those files in the images that would be deployed somewhere else, althought is still useful for development purposes.
-In the case you don't want to copy certain files into the image but you want to use a non specific copy instructions, you can exclude files and folders by using the  _.dockerignore_ file. just create this file at the same path where your Dockerfile is and put there the files and folders you want to exclude (i.e. Dockerfile or .git).
+The reason that we still use the COPY instruction having bind mounts available is that whatever you map to the container might not be transferable (paths or files might not exists in other nodes), so you still want to copy those files in the images that would be deployed somewhere else, although is still useful for development purposes.
+In the case you don't want to copy certain files into the image but you want to use a non-specific copy instructions, you can exclude files and folders by using the  _.dockerignore_ file. just create this file at the same path where your Dockerfile is and put there the files and folders you want to exclude (i.e. Dockerfile or .git).

 ### Docker ARGuments and ENVironment variables